Benefits of Open Access

 Further information is available under How to submit your article for Open Access publishing via Read & Publish Agreements Negotiated - Springer by CAUL and demonstrated in the Author Journey and Article Approval video.

-- This agreement allows authors from UTS to publish Open Access in 1,378 titles with the APC waived.
+- This agreement allows authors from UTS to publish Open Access in select Wiley and Hindawi journals with the APC waived.

 - Eligible article types are primary research and review articles, case studies, reviews, and short communications.